sschmitt2/euchreLeague/DesignDocuments/userStories.md

 # User Stories

-### Sign up
+### Create Account

 As a new user I want to create an account so I can join an upcoming euchre league, edit personal information, view schedules, scores and stats.

-### Sign In
+### Login

-As a registered user I want to log in so that I can join a new league and see league information.
+As a registered user I want to log in so that I can join a new league and see current league information.

-### Find Trails
+### View Schedules

-As any user I want to be able find trails by name or location so that I can learn more about trails and its conditions that I may want to ride.
+As a user of a specific league, I want to be able to find schedule information about the leagues.

-### View Trail Report
+### View Scores

-As any user, I want to be able to read a trail report for a given trail so that I can check out the conditions of that trail.
+As a user of a specific league, I want to be able to see score information for all players in the league.

-### View Trail
+### View Stats

-As any user, I want to be able to search for trails by name or location so that I could choose an appropriate trail to ride.

-### About

-As a user I want to find out more information about this site so that I can make donations or contact the admin.

-### Add Trail Report

-As a registered user, I want to be able to add trail reports for a trail so that others will know the current conditions.
+As a user of a specific league, I want to be able to see stat information for all players in the league.

-### Add Trail
+### Join Leagues

-As a registered user, I want to be able to add a new trail so that others can learn about the trail and add trail reports for it.
+As a user I want to be able to join upcoming leagues.